Firefnix/coto/README.md

 ## Building

-To build the project, you must have CLang, CMake and Ninja installed.
-The code uses some C++23 features, so a recent version of CLang++ is required. *Other versions probably work*, but I personally use the following on my machine:
+To build the project, you must have Clang, CMake and Ninja installed.
+The code uses some C++23 features, so a recent version of `clang++` is required. *Other versions probably work*, but I personally use the following on my machine:
-* CLang 19.1.6
+* Clang 19.1.6
 * CMake 3.31.3
 * Ninja 1.12.1